by Jessica Conlon, Iulia Boboc, and Chris Cullen

 Fourth and fifth grade students are familiar with the mechanics of how to read and write; they can sound out unfamiliar words, use reference materials to check their spelling, and produce coherent sentences with reasonably accurate grammar.
 Now that the basics are mastered, students begin to delve deeper into how to read analytically, and how to write effectively.

 In fourth and fifth grade, students begin to read critically.
 They recognize main ideas from informational texts and themes from literature, and can provide summaries, referencing details and examples from the text.
-They can compare and contrast individuals and events in a single text and begin to compare and contrast two related texts, such as two stories in the same genre or two articles on the same topic.
+Students are able to compare and contrast individuals and events in a single text and begin to compare and contrast two related texts, such as two stories in the same genre or two articles on the same topic.
 They can also explain how an author uses evidence to support specific claims in a text.

 Students at the fourth and fifth grade levels are also expected to write structured pieces, such as opinion pieces or informational texts.
 They begin to conduct short research projects at this time, drawing information from several sources, and integrating the information in their written work without plagiarism.